Or and Every

 With these building blocks you could write a method that parses name and age input

-strings and returns either a Person
+strings and returns either a Person, wrapped in a Some, or

-if either the name or age, or both, was invalid:
+None if either the name or age, or both, was invalid:

 def parsePerson(inputName: String, inputAge: String): Option[Person] =